Skip to main content

 • availability: Yes (Signer needs Key at every signing round, unavailability will lead to inability to sign)

-Mithril signer registration
+Mithril signers registration

 Mithril signer needs to register new verification key every epoch with aggregator (and ultimately other signers).